 7. Incomplete Information Brings about Delays

 Another reason why controlled impedance matters in the production of high-level PCBs is that it aids in avoiding delays.
-Designers need to be aware that in controlled impedance, even small missing pieces of information may be risky.
+Designers need to be aware that even small missing pieces of information may be risky in controlled impedance.

-For instance, controlled impedance affects the combination of the type of material and thickness needed to hit the required impedance.
+For instance, controlled impedance effects combining the type of material and thickness needed to hit the required impedance.
 But if the impedance callouts become unclear, then you experience delays.
 It means that we can save the product for a long time in the pre-production stage.